jcs090218/JCSUnity/docs/ScriptReference/Events/Enable/JCS_DisableWithAnimEndEvent.md

 # JCS_DisableWithAnimEndEvent

-Disable the gameobject after the done playing the animation.
+Disable the game object after the done playing the animation.

 ## Variables